Shared-Credit Degree Program in History

-- Complete lower-division History requirements (12 credit hours)
+- Complete lower-division History BA requirements (4 courses; 12 credit hours)

 - Complete 4 upper-division History courses, including HIST 491 or 492 with grade of “B” or better